TOBI JO GREENE, Founder & Director

 HANNAH GREENE, Workshop Alumnae, Mentor and Workshop Assistant

 Hannah began as a participant in The Girls Empowerment Workshop in 2006, and was much of the inspiration behind its development.
-Hannah has participated as student, and developed into a positive addition to our team as a Mentor to the Junior High School Girls, a Camp Leader at our Wilderness Adventures, a workshop assistant and as an Ambassador throughout her daily life.
-Hannah is currently a full time college student and soccer player and works in her family business.
+After partcipating for many years as a program participant, Hannah developed into a positive addition to our team as a Mentor to the Junior High School Girls, a Camp Leader in our Wilderness Adventures, a workshop assistant and an Ambassador throughout her daily life.
 Hannah is the first and only girl to have played Football at her high school, earning two CIF rings and earning the honor as the highest scoring female in the county as her teams Kicker.
-She has volunteered at Camps for children with Autism, which she found to be one of her favorite experiences, and has a passion for animals, through which she has developed an awareness campaign for Pit Bulls.
+She has volunteered at Camps for children with Autism, which she found to be one of her favorite experiences, has a passion for animals, and is currently a full time college student studying Business.